Skip to content

 About (HS)²

-The High School High Scholar Program (HS)² is a five-week, residential, STEM-focused summer academic program designed to prepare high-achieving, first-generation and/or low-income high school students for college success.
-Scholars live on campus, complete rigorous coursework, and develop the academic, social, and independent living skills needed to thrive in higher education.
+The High School High Scholar Program ((HS)²) is a five-week, residential, STEM-focused summer academic program designed to prepare high-achieving, first-generation and/or low-income high school students for college success.
+Scholars live and learn on the Colorado Rocky Mountain School campus in Carbondale, CO, developing the academic skills, confidence, and independence needed to thrive in higher education.

 Position Overview